Bank

 2. Crowdlending platforms vs. banks

 For a long time, banks were the main players in lending, especially to private customers and small and medium-sized enterprises.
 More recently, however, crowdlending platforms such as LEND have become increasingly important in this segment.
-After loans amounting to more than CHF 180 million were already brokered via crowdlending platforms in Switzerland in 2017, this amount is also expected to more than double in 2018 with a P2P volume of CHF 500 million.
+Volumes brokered via crowdlending platforms have multiplied in Switzerland in recent years.